-Unlike AP, IB, or Cambridge AICE options, (which all offer preparatory instruction intended for high school students), dual enrollment means you enroll in full college classes while still attending high school.
+Unlike AP, IB, or Cambridge AICE options (which all offer preparatory instruction intended for high school students), dual enrollment means you enroll in full college classes while still attending high school.
 Students complete college-level assignments and receive credit that applies to both their high school diplomas and subsequent college degrees.

 Available dual enrollment college options for Palm Beach County public school students are: